Devskiller/devskiller-sample-devops-project/README.md

 verification tests.

-Verification tests in DevOps tasks *must* reside in the `verification` directory, i.e. the `pathPatterns` directive in project descriptor is ignored.
+Verification tests in DevOps tasks *must* reside in the `verification` directory, i.e. the `pathPatterns` directive in the project descriptor is ignored.

-## Candidate's files

-There are cases when you need to save some candidate's files for a later review.
-Directory `/var/lib/candidate` exists on every Virtual Machine and its contents will be archived after the test.

-All archived files will be available for the recruiter for a review.

 ## Devskiller project descriptor